tim-day-387/machine-learning-demo/README.md

 # machine-learning-demo
-This is a demonstration of Python's machine learning tools available in a Graphic User Interface.
+This is a demonstration of Python's machine learning tools available in a Graphical User Interface.

 # Overview
 This program is intended to demonstrate a simple form of machine learning.
 The user is able to utilize a GUI in order to load data from a file, visualize/summarize the data, compare various machine learning models, and finally select a model in order to train it to categorize data.